Trump seeks out loyal donors in West Texas fracking fields

 Trump seeks out loyal donors in West Texas fracking fieldsNew

-WASHINGTON (AP) — President Donald Trump’s visit to a U.S. fracking hub on the West Texas plains comes during the state’s fierce coronavirus outbreak.
-At the same time a global oil and gas glut is putting the squeeze on Trump’s loyal donors in the petroleum industry.
-The president is combining some fundraising with his Wednesday trip, his first to an oil and gas rig and first to the Permian Basin since he took office.
-He’ll pull in up to $100,000 a person at a roundtable with supporters.
+ODESSA, Texas (AP) — President Donald Trump is visiting a U.S. fracking hub on the West Texas plains.
+His visit on Wednesday comes during the state’s fierce coronavirus outbreak.
+At the same time, a global oil and gas glut is putting the squeeze on Trump’s loyal donors in the petroleum industry.
+The Republican president is combining some fundraising with his trip, his first to an oil and gas rig and first to the Permian Basin since he took office.
+Trump will pull in up to $100,000 per person at a roundtable with supporters.
+Texas became one of the nation’s coronavirus hot spots as state politicians debated masks and other measures.